RomiRand/PoapArtBot/README.md

    100% to protect it from pixel attackers!
 7. Below the canvas you can find a detailed list of all "friendly and hostile" artists (collected locally after you start drawing).
+8. You might also be interested in [PoapArtParticipants](https://github.com/RomiRand/PoapArtParticipants), another weird tool with weird UI.
+It helps you to collect all the drawers of a custom area.
-8. Don't forget to stop your HTTP-Server when you're done: Hit `Ctrl + c` in the terminal window
+9. Don't forget to stop your HTTP-Server when you're done: Hit `Ctrl + c` in the terminal window

 ![Bot drawing statistics](doc/stats.png "Bot drawing statistics")